Roger Taylor (tennis)

-Roger Taylor MBE (born 14 October 1941) is a British former tennis player.
-Born in Sheffield, South Yorkshire.
+Roger Taylor MBE (born 14 October 1941) is a British former tennis player, born in Sheffield, South Yorkshire.
 He achieved success at several Grand Slam tournaments, reaching the quarter-finals of the French Open in 1973, the semi-finals of Wimbledon during the same year and winning back to back US Open men's doubles titles in 1971 and 1972.
-He also enjoyed particular success in 1970, again reaching the semi-finals of Wimbledon, where he achieved a big upset win over defending champion Rod Laver en route, and the semi-finals of the Australian Open.
+He also enjoyed particular success in 1970, again reaching the semi-finals of Wimbledon, where he achieved an upset win over defending champion Rod Laver en route, and the semi-finals of the Australian Open.
 Taylor also reached the semi-finals at Wimbledon in 1967.
 His career-high ATP ranking was 11 in its early listings in 1973; earlier unofficial year-end listings ranked him joint-7th (amateur) for 1967 and 8th (open) for 1970.

 He was active from 1958 to 1982 and won 31 career singles titles, of those toward the end of his career included 6 Grand Prix tour singles titles and 10 doubles titles.

 He was also ranked British No 1 1973 and 1974.
 Additionally, Taylor scored 29 wins and 11 losses at the Great Britain Davis Cup team.
 He is a member of the AELTC.

 Taylor is the former husband of tennis player Frances MacLennan, whom he married in 1969.
 The couple had three children.